mendix/docs/content/studio-how-to/theme-customizer-how-to-customize-design.md

    1. Click the **Logo Width** setting and change it from 30 PX to 100 PX.
    2. Click the **Logo Height** setting and change it from 30 PX to 100 PX.

-6. As you would like to change make your sidebar background deep-blue, click **Background** in the **Sidebar** section and fill in the HEX color code `#0D3A7A`.
+6. To change make your sidebar background deep-blue, click **Background** in the **Sidebar** section and fill in the HEX color code `#0D3A7A`.

 7. To change the background of your app to very light grey, click the **Defaults** setting in the **Background** section and choose fill in the HEX color code `F5F5F5`.

 8. Click **Save** in the top-right corner to implement your changes.

 Great job!
-You customized your topbar, sidebar, logo size, and the background color.
+You customized your top bar, sidebar, logo size, and the background color.

 ## 6 Changing Fonts and Customizing Headers

-The **Typography** section of the Theme Customizer allows you to manage text elements in your app, such as page headers or text in widgets.
+The **Typography** section of the **Theme Customizer** allows you to manage text elements in your app, such as page headers or text in widgets.
 To change the fonts and customize headers, do the following:

-1. Open the Theme Customizer.
+1. Open the **Theme Customizer**.

 2. In the **Typography** section, click the **Base Font Family** and change it to **Bitter**.

-3. To make the font of such elements as text widget larger, change **Base Font Size** from *14* to *16*.
+3. To make the font of basic elements (such as a text in widgets) larger, change **Base Font Size** from *14* to *16*.

 4. As you would like to make all headers larger too, do the following: